This post may contain affiliate links. Please see my disclosure policy for details.

-Since then Dartington Hall has transformed from not only a hotel, It’s an institution which is also a charity trust.
-It’s provides for the community and is popular with residents and tourists alike.
+Since then Dartington Hall has transformed from not only a hotel, It’s an institution that is also a charity trust.
+It provides for the community and is popular with residents and tourists alike.

 2. The rooms are really lovely & cosy

 Although Dartington Hall is huge and old, the rooms inside aren’t chilly or dank!
 They are completely the opposite.